Unbound Orbits

 Radial trajectories

-A radial hyperbolic trajectory is a degenerate case of an hyperbolic trajectory, where the eccentricity ee is equal to 1 and the angular momentum of the system is zero.
+A radial hyperbolic trajectory is a degenerate case of a hyperbolic trajectory, where the eccentricity ee is equal to 1 and the angular momentum of the system is zero.
 The trajectory is a straight line, and the two bodies move away from each other, having a finite velocity at infinity.
-It is classified as an hyperbolic trajectory since the total energy of the system is positive.
+It is classified as a hyperbolic trajectory since the total energy of the system is positive.